edish-github/Consensus/README.md

 agent can search them and tell you *where* the answers are, but it cannot read a single page without your explicit release.

-> **Don't take our word for it.** Open the app, open DevTools → Network, drop one of your own confidential PDFs in, and watch the request count stay at zero.
+> **To verify it :** Open the app, open DevTools → Network, drop one of your own confidential PDFs in, and watch the request count stay at zero.

 **[▶ Live demo](https://consensus-henna.vercel.app/d/demo)** ·
 **[▶ 3-minute video](VIDEO_URL)** ·